There are generations, and cities, and peoples,

-(Cyprian Norwid (1821-1883).
-Like his more famous compatriot Chopin, Norwid chose a life of exile, traveling throughout Europe.
+Like his more famous compatriot Chopin, (Cyprian Norwid (1821-1883) chose a life of exile, traveling throughout Europe.
 Russia, Prussia, and Austria had divided Poland in the 18th century, much as Germany was to be divided for a time in the 20th century, with the addition of suppression of the Polish language.
 A battalion of the Russian Army sacked the Zamoysky Palace in Warsaw, throwing all its treasures out the windows, including the grand piano that Frederic Chopin had played.
 He died in a Polish hospice in Paris.)

-There are hundreds of art galleries in Manhattan and women work in them.
+There are hundreds of art galleries in Manhattan and even more hundreds of women who work in them.
 This unremarkable fact became the occasion for something like ridicule in October.
 Vogue dubbed the women who work for global art dealer Larry Gagosian, the "Gagosiannes" in an article.
 Not to be outdone, New York's The Cut, a fashion blog, suggested that the women were more enjoyable to look at than the art on the gallery walls.
 And, coincidentally, Mindy Kaling in her New Yorker piece Flick Chicks, included "The Woman Who Works In An Art Gallery" in a list of characters who appear in movies but don't actually exist.
 Like the dodo bird, perhaps?
 And yet, the term "gallerina", a diminutive that used to refer to women who dabbled in art appreciation, is commonly used to denote a lack of seriousness among all those women who do, in fact, work in galleries and museums.

 When Edgar Degas painted his friend - and fellow artist - Mary Cassatt - touring the Louvre Museum in 1879, women were only beginning to venture to public spaces without male escorts.
 A common theme in Art Nouveau posters and drawings is the woman perusing works for sale at an art gallery and, it should be understood as it was by contemporaries, the woman was engaged in a slightly risque activity.
 The arched eyebrow, the knowing look, the smirk of complicity; all these are subtle ques that suggest a departure from the normal order and something a bit risible.
 Old habits die hard.